Dukh-i-zhizniki in America

 14. P. M. Shubin dies

-The year 1932 was also memorable to the Dukh-i-zhizniki Molokans because it was in the beginning of that year, namely, on January 9, 1932 that the beloved and respected leader, Philip M. Shubin (1855-1932) passed away at the age of 77.
+The year 1932 was also memorable to the Spiritual Christians from Russia in Los Angeles Molokans because it was in the beginning of that year, namely, on January 9, 1932 that the beloved and respected leader, Philip M. Shubin (1855-1932) passed away at the age of 77.
 He passed away after an illness lasting about three months.

 Notwithstanding the arrests he persisted in his determination and became the dominant personality in urging the Spiritual Christians Molokan people to heed Klubinkin's prophesy.
 Upon arrival in America he, together with Klubnikin, exerted his influence on those who were becoming disillusioned with America to have patience during the first difficult years, in fact, urged other young men whose parents were still in Russia, to write to them to hurry their departure before it was too late.

-In 1905, he accompanied Demens and Slifkoff to Hawaii to negotiated the contract for the Molokan Agricultural Colony with real Molokane.
-Instead of moving to Hawaii, he took a free trip to scout Texas.
-Within his first decade in the US, he accepted the most travel vouchers from the railroads to scout much of the U.S and Mexico.
-Ironically he remained in Los Angeles, like Berokoff, in their "kingdom in the city."
+In 1905, he accompanied P.A.
+Demens and M. Slifkoff to Hawaii to negotiate the contract for the Molokan Agricultural Colony (MAC) with real Molokane.
+Instead of moving to Hawaii, he took a free trips with railroad sales agents to scout land in Texas and Mexico.
+Ironically he remained in Los Angeles, like Berokoff, in their "kingdoms in the city."

 During his 27 years in America he was the outstanding speaker and orator of the brotherhood with a wide acquaintance among outsiders (ne nashi) non-Molokans, not infrequently taking a choir of singers to Pentecostal* church meetings where he preached and explained the Prygun Molokan reasons for their migration.
 It was his wisdom, his profound knowledge of the scriptures plus his wide knowledge of Russian literature that enabled him to repel the periodic attempts by leaders of neighboring PAGE 102 denominations — Baptists, Pentecostals, etc.— to proselytize the Spiritual Christians Molokan people and whenever their Molokan children became enmeshed with the law the parents immediately turned to Philip Mikhailovich for counsel which was always forthcoming.

-* How the Spiritual Christians and Pentecostals met at Azusa Street — "Were Pryguny the irst to "Speak in Tongues" in Los Angeles?"
+* How the Spiritual Christians and Pentecostals met at Azusa Street — "Were Pryguny the First to "Speak in Tongues" in Los Angeles?"

 For these reasons, and despite the serious and sometimes stormy opposition to his liberal religious views, he was mourned by all factions of the brotherhood and his funeral was the biggest in point of attendance than any precious funeral of that time, in fact it called forth a good sized article with photo on the front page in the Los Angeles Times ("Patriarch Laid To Rest," Los Angeles Times, January 12, 1933, page A1).